Bloody Sunday (1972): Impact on Northern Ireland divisions

-When it was first deployed on duty in Northern Ireland, the British Army was welcomed by many Catholics as a neutral force there to protect them from Protestant loyalist mobs, the RUC and the B-Specials.
+When it was first deployed on duty in Northern Ireland during the 1969 Northern Ireland riots, the British Army was welcomed by many Catholics as a neutral force there to protect them from Protestant loyalist mobs, the RUC and the B-Specials.
 After Bloody Sunday many Catholics turned on the British Army, seeing it no longer as their protector but as their enemy.
 Young nationalists became increasingly attracted to armed republican groups.
 With the Official IRA and Official Sinn Féin having moved away from mainstream Irish republicanism towards Marxism, the Provisional IRA began to win the support of newly radicalised, disaffected youth.

-In the following twenty years, the Provisional IRA and other smaller republican groups such as the Irish National Liberation Army stepped up their armed campaigns against the state and those seen as being in service to it.
+In the following 20 years, the Provisional IRA and other smaller republican groups such as the Irish National Liberation Army stepped up their armed campaigns against the state and those seen as being in service to it.
 With rival paramilitary organisations appearing in both the republican and loyalist communities (such as the UDA, Ulster Volunteer Force (UVF), etc. on the loyalist side), the Troubles cost the lives of thousands of people.

 In 1979, the Provisional IRA killed 18 British soldiers in the Warrenpoint ambush, most of them paratroopers.
 This happened the same day the IRA assassinated Lord Mountbatten.
 Republicans portrayed the attack as belated retaliation for Bloody Sunday, with graffiti declaring "13 gone and not forgotten, we got 18 and Mountbatten".

 In 2012 a serving British soldier from Belfast was charged with inciting hatred, due to their use of online social media to post sectarian slurs about the killings along with banners of the Parachute Regiment.

 In recent years, Parachute Regiment flags have been erected by some loyalists around the time of the Bloody Sunday anniversaries.
 In January 2013, shortly before the yearly Bloody Sunday remembrance march, several Parachute Regiment flags were flown in loyalist areas of Derry.
 The flying of the flags was condemned by nationalist politicians and relatives of the Bloody Sunday dead.
 The MoD also condemned the flying of the flags.
 The flags were replaced by Union Jacks.
 Later that year, the Parachute Regiment flag was flown alongside other loyalist flags in other parts of Northern Ireland.
 In 2014, loyalists erected the flags near the route of a Saint Patrick's Day parade in Cookstown.